suz11001/Door/README.md

 The main script (bash.sh) will run from start to finish as long as the input data is provided as in the sample_data directory.

-1. 03_find_geneseqs.py - Extract only the genic region of the sequences and refind the domain family sequences.
+1. 03_find_geneseqs.py - Extract only the genic region of the sequences and refine the domain family sequences.

    command: `python 03_find_geneseqs.py  path/to/01_initial_domains/gene_family/gene_family.fa path/to/01_initial_domains/gene_family/domain_fams`